Earlier this week, two student loan borrowers filed a lawsuit against the U.S. Department of Education and the student loan servicer Navient.

 Tina Carr planned to work as a medical assistant.
 She claimed that Sanford-Brown Institute lied to her both about job placement assistance and her eligibility to transfer academic credits to another university.
 On these grounds, Carr wants to see her $14,500 in federal student loans forgiven.

-Since Betsy DeVos took office earlier this year, she has cast doubt about the preservation of landmark initiatives from the Obama administration concerning student loan relief of defrauded for-profit college students; more specifically, she has suggested changes to the Borrower Defense Rule.
+Since Betsy DeVos took office earlier this year, she has cast doubt about the preservation of landmark initiatives from the Obama administration concerning student loan relief of defrauded for-profit college students who were struggling with payments; more specifically, she has suggested changes to the Borrower Defense Rule.

 Last month, DeVos said she was considering granting only partial relief to defrauded students in a new scheme relying on industry income to an expected career path.
 For now, however, the Borrower Defense Rule is still potentially applicable, explaining the reasoning behind this most recent lawsuit.